Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

-Dynamic state preparation on Alice's side is performed using a fiber-coupled EOM controlled by a self-built arbitrary waveform generator based on field-programmable gate-array (FPGA) electronics, digital-to-analog converters (DAC) and an amplifier (Amp).
+\\ \\ \textbf{Dynamic polarization state encoding} \\ Dynamic state preparation on Alice's side is performed using a fiber-coupled EOM controlled by a self-built arbitrary waveform generator based on field-programmable gate-array (FPGA) electronics, digital-to-analog converters (DAC) and an amplifier (Amp).
 The polarization encoded qubit states leaving the EOM are then rotated into the final protocol states via fiber polarization paddles just before entering the quantum channel.
 Figure~\ref{fig:figure4}a illustrates the desired qubit states and the corresponding polarization Stokes vector $\Vec{s}$ on the Poincaré sphere.
 Note that the voltage levels corresponding to the desired polarization states need to be carefully adjusted, due to the relatively small difference to the standard BB84 states.
-In the protocol implementation reported further below, the necessary random switching between the different states would usually result in time-dependent voltage level drifts in the control electronics before the EOM, which would in-turn increase the observed quantum bit errors.
-For this reason we employed a refined coding scheme, which builds on the idea of binary phase-keying or Manchester coding, to avoid drifts of the control electronics.
-The required doubling of the effective clock rate inside the AWG (from 80 to 160\,MHz) makes the precise timing control more demanding, but effectively suppresses voltage level drifts in random state sequences, enabling low QBER levels with improved temporal stability.
+To achieve lowest QBER in our protocol implementation, we employed an advanced coding scheme, which required a doubling of the effective clock rate inside the AWG to 160\,MHz.
+While this made the precise timing control more demanding, it effectively suppressed voltage level drifts in random state sequences, enabling low QBER levels with improved temporal stability (see Methods).
 Figure~\ref{fig:figure4}b shows an exemplary random voltage level sequence used as input for the EOM in our protocol implementation, where the alternating voltage modulation was applied.
 This measurement confirms the correct adjustment of the voltage levels to the four target states for our implementation (full lines).
-Please note the small but crucial difference between the BB84 states (dashed gray lines), that one would apply in QKD experiments, and the QSCF states used in this work corresponding to $a=0.9$, which are not equidistant anymore and span a slightly larger voltage range.
+Please note the small but crucial difference between the QSCF states used in this work corresponding to $a=0.9$ and the BB84 states typically used in QKD (dashed gray lines).

-Using the encoding system presented above, we experimentally achieve a QBER for dynamic random state switching of single-photon pulses of $2.8\%$.
-To our knowledge this is the smallest QBER reported so far for $80\,$MHz dynamic modulation of single-photon polarization states with a fiber-based EOM.
-Due to high extinction ratio polarizers in the detection module, the state discrimination does not increase the QBER as static state preparation yields QBER values below 0.1$\%$.